Is Whey Gluten-Free? A Nutritionist’s Perspective

 5. Children and Adolescents with Gluten Intolerance

-How to Choose a Gluten-Free Whey Protein
+How to Choose a Gluten-Free Whey Protein?

 1. Look for “Certified Gluten-Free” Labels